cbg-ethz/cowwid/README.md

 In the current procedure, this is provided autonomously by the setup used for S3C, and is similar to the output generated by scripts provided in `pangolin/sort_samples_dumb` and `pangolin/sort_samples_demultiplexstats`.

-The present procedure relies on the wastewater samples following this naming schema, specifically providing a two-digit wastewater treatment plant (WWTP), and a sampling date:
+The present procedure relies on the wastewater from Eawag samples following this naming schema, specifically providing a two-digit wastewater treatment plant (WWTP), and a sampling date:

 *[WWTP]: Wastewater Treatment Plant